-If you have glass shelves, then you have two options.
+If you need glass shelf lighting, then you have two options.
 The first one I feel is a little bit clunky.
 That would be to clip the extrusions to the front edge of each of the glass shelves.
 This takes away from the airy feel of the glass.
 My recommendation would be to install two vertical runs of LED lighting on either side of the shelving.
-In order for this to work best, the glass shelves should be held back to 23 inches from the façade of the shelving so that there is room to install the LED lighting, as well as some trim board to hide it from view.
+In order for glass shelf lighting to work best, the glass shelves should be held back to 23 inches from the façade of the shelving so that there is room to install the LED shelf lighting, as well as some trim board to hide it from view.

 Mirror, mirror…on the wall

 Sometimes you don’t have to use lighting inside the casework at all.
 If you mirror the back wall of the shelving unit, it will capture the room’s ambient light.
 This also helps open the room up, creating the illusion that we are looking through the shelving unit into another room.